 Native American culture is rich with symbolism, mysticism, ceremony and creative expression.
 Dr. Daniel Swan has spent almost four decades immersed in Oklahoma's Native American Culture and has served as Curator of Ethnology of the Sam Noble Oklahoma Museum of Natural History and Professor of Anthropology, University of Oklahoma since 2007.
 Dan shares his deep appreciation for traditions such as the peyote religion of the Osage, art of the Native American Church, and explains how oral traditions are being preserved and celebrated through the Oklahoma Native American Youth Language Fair , a program that was honored with the 2017 University Museums and Collections Award from the International Council of Museums.

-Are you a student of history?
-A believer in dreaming big dreams?
-Let BCD introduce you to Estonia's 'Culture Capital' of Tartu, which offers a window into the art, architecture and daily of its residents from the days of artisans of Hanseatic League in the 13th century to the account of two contemporary artists who share their story of fulfilling a Communist-era dream.
+Dive in to Tartu History, in Estonia's 'Culture Capital' of Tartu, which offers a window into the art, architecture and daily life of its residents.
+Meet two contemporary artists who share their story of fulfilling a Communist-era dream.

 La Antigua Guatemala in Central America is filled with stories of mythical dark and horrific creatures that have been passed down every generation.
 Legends and folklore that feature sinister characters like La Llorona, La Siguanaba, El Sombreron, El Cadejo and La Tatuana.
 Enjoy this insightful piece written by Oscar Recinos and discover Guatemala's superstitious side while learning about when and where these creatures appear.

-Discover the Blasket Island through this moving Q&A with the Irish Ethnographer Dáithí de Mórdha.
-An archivist for 16 years with the Great Blasket Centre n Dún Chaoin at the tip of the Dingle Peninsula, Dáithí shares captivating insights about the culture and history of the residents of this fascinating area of Ireland.
+Discover the Great Blasket Islands and their history.
 Learn about the folk wisdom, religious fusions, literature and ‘the king’.
 Let BCD's access to and relationships with local people inform your travels & ensure authentic encounters!